Excel TVExcelTV

 Conditional Analysis Integrating IF Statements

-I take my analysis further by incorporating IF statements.
-This lets me count unique values meeting specific criteria.
-My go-to formula is:
+I take my analysis further by incorporating criteria.
+In Microsoft 365, my go-to formula is:

 Here’s how I break it down: